 “I talked with our inventory guys recently and they never want to go back,” says Beiler.
 “That’s probably by far the main benefit that we’ve had, the additional inventory management and control along with MRP.”

-“We have an iPod for each shop employee, and they have their device out on the shop floor,” explains Beiler.
+“We have an iPad for each shop employee, and they have their device out on the shop floor,” explains Beiler.
 “They’re able to book their own time and quantity on their work orders.
 There’s a lot less data entry when that comes back to the office, and then we review all those transactions and close the work order.”

 Increasing Inventory Efficiency